 High blood pressure in children usually doesn't cause symptoms.

 When to see a doctor

 Unless your child has an underlying health problem, you probably don't need to make a special visit to your child's doctor to have your child's blood pressure checked.
-However, your child's blood pressure should be checked as part of a routine doctor's appointment, starting when your child is age 3.
+However, your child's blood pressure should be checked during routine well-check appointments starting at age 3, and at every appointment if your child is found to have high blood pressure.

 If your child has a condition that can increase the risk of high blood pressure — including premature birth, low birth weight, congenital heart disease and certain kidney problems — blood pressure checks may begin during infancy.